jmielkeway/ccos4rbpi_volume0/chapter13/rbpi3.md

 };
 ```

 The memory map shows substantial similarity to [arch/arm64/board/raspberry-pi-4/memmap.c](code0/arch/arm64/board/raspberry-pi-4/memmap.c).
 The zeroth index contains the bounds of the kerneltext section, and the first index the bounds of the rest of the kernel image.
-Index two is for temporary boot storage, containing the idmap page table space and cpu spin pen.
+Index two is for temporary boot storage, containing the `idmap` page table space and `cpu_spin_pen`.
 Index three is for the baby boot allocator.
 The beginning of index four is where the global memory map array will be stored.

-As a result of the specifics of the Raspberry Pi 3 memory map, base address macro definition updates are required.
-The [arch/arm64/board/raspberry-pi-4/include/board/gic.h](code0/arch/arm64/board/raspberry-pi-4/include/board/gic.h) header copied for the Raspberry Pi 3 can be deleted.
+As a result of the specifics of the Raspberry Pi 3 memory map, we update a few base address macro definitions.
+The [arch/arm64/board/raspberry-pi-4/include/board/gic.h](code0/arch/arm64/board/raspberry-pi-4/include/board/gic.h) header copied from the Raspberry Pi 4 source can be deleted.
 In the Raspberry Pi 4, the peripheral base addresses were:

 ```C
 #define MAIN_PERIPH_BASE             (0x47C000000)